Varicose veins are typically associated with women. So, you might be surprised to learn that they can affect men too.

 After we seal the vein, your body absorbs it and reroutes your blood through healthy veins.
 We can generally perform these treatments within an hour.
 And as they’re minimally invasive and only require local anaesthesia, you can walk out of the clinic right after.

-Call us at 13 VEINS (that’s 13 83467) or request an appointment here.
+Call us on 04 2010 2637 or request an appointment here.
 We’ll be happy to talk you through your options.